-- Consider and comment upon the presentation and content of the draft Comprehensive Equality Scheme with a view to promoting equality of opportunity in all of the Council's functions. - 2.
+- Consider and comment upon the presentation and content of the final draft Comprehensive Equality Scheme with a view to promoting equality of opportunity in all of the Council's functions. - 2.
 Consider how the Comprehensive Equality Scheme, in defining the approach of the Council, supports the implementation of the Corporate Plan. - 3.
-Refer the draft of the Comprehensive Equality Scheme to Community Overview and Scrutiny Panel for consultation.
+Delegate any further amendments to the Scheme to the Chief Executive and Chair of the Corporate Equality Group. - 4.
+Recommend the scheme to Full Council.